 When it comes to outdoor patio entertaining, I love setting a casual table where guests can help themselves.
-Putting all the serving elements on the table makes it feel homey and comfortable.
+Putting all the vintage serving elements on the table makes it feel homey and comfortable.
 I’ll share how I do it with style by adding some rustic vintage elements.
 I recently purchased a new outdoor table and chairs so it was fun styling it for the first time.

 I’m also participating in an Outdoor Extravaganza hosted by my friend Shauna of Satori Design for Living.
 Be sure to see the other gorgeous outdoor decorating ideas from my blogger friends at the end of this article.

 I love to place all the items on an outdoor table very casually, family style.

-There’s no need for fancy items but I do like to bring out some vintage items that have height and different textures like metals.
+There’s no need for fancy items but I do like to bring out some beautiful vintage items that have height and different textures like metals.
 Items like this vintage champagne bucket and silver bucket are easy to clean after use and won’t break if accidentally dropped.

 This post contains affiliate links for your shopping convenience.
 Click to read my full disclosure policy.

 Candlelight at night is always so pretty but even if you are eating during the day, there’s nothing prettier than charming lanterns on or around the table.
-I found these lanterns at Home Sense.
+I found these lovely lanterns at Home Sense.

 You can find similar ones here:

 Acrylic wine glasses are a must for outdoors.
-This set was given to me years ago and they come in the perfect little carrying metal basket.
+This set was given to me years ago and they come in the most perfect little carrying metal basket.

 I love enamelware and found these white and grey plates and bowls from West Elm a couple of years ago.
 You can also find enamelware at camping supply stores.

 Be sure to have napkins handy and in a container like this galvanized tray with holder so they don’t fly away.

 With plenty of flowers and greenery already outside, I love having a minimalist aesthetic centrepiece that doesn’t include flowers but is natural.
 Fruit and vegetables are the best choices!